cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 2. Within the definitions block, include an unordered list, with the following structure:

-    - Each term is specifid in an inline code element inside each list item.
+    - Each term is specified in an inline code element inside each list item.

       - For property definitions, you can use two backticks.